Introduction: Who This Article Is For

 How We Actually Create (and Can Uncreate) Stress

-Two people can experience the same job stress or family pressure and have entirely different nervous system responses.
+Two people can experience the same stressful situations, such as job stress or family pressure, and have entirely different nervous system responses.
 The causes of stress can vary widely, as different triggers and belief patterns shape how each person reacts.
 For example, one person might see a tight deadline as a motivating challenge, while another might feel overwhelmed and anxious due to past experiences or internal scripts.
+Similarly, being stuck in a traffic jam can be a stressful situation—one person may use the time to pause, listen to the radio, or enjoy some alone time, while another may become upset and frustrated.
 Why?
 Because they’re running different internal scripts.

 In Stress Less, we teach people how to:

-Some people fight stress with control, I call them “Stress Vigilantes”.
+Some people fight stress with control—these are the “Stress Vigilantes.”
+They:

 Their need to perfect their stress relief becomes the very thing that sustains their stress.